 Theory of Mind

-The human capacity to consider underlying mental states associated with behaviors must be carefully developed to improve predictions and attune with others.
+Theory of mind is human capacity to consider underlying mental states associated with behaviors.

 Although, my Bing feed primarily delivers psychology and wellness updates, the algorithmic gods know I pause to watch falls and foolishness.
 After watching a fifteen-second flick of human stupidity, I often wonder, “What the heck!”
 My wondering is an example of the human mind at work.
 We want more than the observed action; we want to fill in the blanks.
 Yet, the underlying causes are often missing; so we create a theory.
 We dig beneath the surface, grasping (or imagining) information from the underworld of the mind.
 We want to know motivating factors to refine future predictions.
 Our drive to know why and the ability to create a theory starts in childhood.
 Young children learn to employ a ‘theory of mind.’